thirdweb-dev/support-discord-bot/README.md

 # Forum-based Support Bot (thirdweb support)

-> **Note**: I moved the whole source code to the new repository focusing on the thread-based support bot.
-You can check it out here [thread-based-support-discord-bot](https://github.com/warengonzaga/thread-based-support-discord-bot).
-I'm going to transform this repository to focus on forum channels for Discord communities.
+> **Note**: This bot is based from [thread-based-support-discord-bot](https://github.com/warengonzaga/thread-based-support-discord-bot).
+Converted to fully support the forum posts.

 A dedicated forum-based support Discord bot for the thirdweb community.

 ## How to Use

-It has only command to close the forum post and track the data to database.
+This bot has only one command to use, for auto closing the posts from forum channels.

 ### Commands